 You are expected to attend every meeting of your lab class.
 Your work must be done during the class.
 We will not accept, under any circumstances, work that is prepared beforehand and brought to class, or work that is unfinished and returned in a mailbox or at a later class.
 We do not permit doing more than one unit in a single class session.
-If you miss your regularly scheduled lab you may make it up by attending another lab section, or one of the occasional night sessions at the campus observatory.
-However there is some leeway in the grading to allow for one or two missed labs (see below).
+If you miss your regularly scheduled lab you may make it up by attending another lab section.
+However bear in mind only the top 11 labs are included in your final grade allowing for one or two missed labs (see below).